emu-russia/pureikyubu/README.md

 Dolwin was originally stands for "Nintendo *Dol*phin Emulator for *Win*dows" (Dolphin is GameCube codename).
 Later "Dolphin" was changed to "GameCube", so that there is no confusion with another emulator - Dolphin-emu.

-This project is revived from 2004 in 2020.

 ## Greets